Handbook

 Proxies

-The use of anonymous proxies and VPNs to get around content filtering is strictly prohibited and is a direct violation of district policy.
+The use of anonymous proxies and VPNs to get around content filtering is strictly prohibited and is a direct violation of this agreement.

 Tech Support